 NOTE: to send the call to the voicemail box of an extension, enter *55, followed by the extension number (e.g. *551000 for extension 1000).

 NextOS 2.0: How to set up an Auto Attendant

 Auto Attendants allow you to have an automated receptionist that provides a personalized message and allows callers to route automatically to the correct person or group of people.
 Callers have the ability to connect to an operator, access additional menus, look up callers in a dial-by-name directory, direct dial an extension or connect to a specific department.
 Nextiva allows customers to have multiple Auto Attendants.

-Follow these steps to set up Auto Attendant from the Nextiva Portal:
+Follow these steps to set up an Auto Attendant from the Nextiva Portal:

 Under "Scope of extension dialing" and "Scope of name dialing," choose whether your callers can access the entire account ("Enterprise"), or only users within one site ("Group").
 We don't recommend limiting the scope to department level-only.
 Lastly, for "Name Dialing Entries" the "LastName + FirstName and FirstName + LastName" selection is recommended.
 This way callers have two options to find employees within your company.

-- Select OK and you will be taken to the Business Hours Menu.
-Now, you can configure the attendant and upload a personal greeting for your set business hours.
-If you are not using an after hours attendant, this attendant will be your primary.
+Select OK and you will be taken to the main Auto Attendant page.
+Once there, you will see Menus to the lower left of the screen.
+Select Menus, and then choose between Business Hours and After Hours depending on the auto attendant you would like to set up.
+Now, you can configure the attendant and upload a personal greeting.
+When selecting an action for an option, hit Apply so you can enter the number or extension for the greeting.
+If you are not using an after hours attendant, your business hours attendant will be your primary.